kroimon/Drupal-Galleria/README.txt

 b) Using Galleria in a view of image fields

     1. Create a view of nodes with an image field.
 On the "FIELDS" panel in views set the display to "Fields" and add only the single target field (which has to be of type image!).
+If you have other fields in the view, make sure the Image field is the FIRST field of the view.
+Leave the Formatter setting on "Image", do NOT select galleria.

     2. On the "FORMAT" Panel choose Galleria as your views display format.